tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 <singleDefinition> ::= <name> = <expr>
 ```

-We can go in the other direction, and model this structure using Haskell types:
+We can go in the other direction, from grammar
+to ADT, modelling this structure using Haskell types:

 ```haskell
 data Expr